jameshyojaelee/GPT-cell-annotator/README.md

 # GPT-Cell-Annotator

-GPT-Cell-Annotator is a CLI and Scanpy toolkit (with an R wrapper) for labeling single-cell RNA-seq clusters.
-It pairs a curated marker knowledge base with prompt-engineered LLM calls, optional retrieval, and validation guardrails.
+GPT-Cell-Annotator is a minimal CLI toolkit (with Python + R wrappers) for labeling single-cell RNA-seq clusters from marker gene lists.
+It pairs a curated marker knowledge base with prompt-engineered LLM calls and lightweight validation guardrails.
 Everything ships with offline demo assets and works without a backend; live LLM calls are opt-in.

 ## What it does
 - Annotate marker CSVs from the CLI (`gca annotate`); offline mock mode is default, live OpenAI calls run when `OPENAI_API_KEY` is set.
-- Build and ship the marker knowledge base locally (`gca build-db`) with checksum verification.
-- Run Scanpy workflows end-to-end (`gca scanpy annotate`) with caching, presets, and guardrails.
-- Normalise markers across species/orthologs; validate LLM suggestions against curated databases.
+- Validate labels against the bundled marker DB and downgrade uncertain clusters to `Unknown or Novel`.
+- Provide a small Python API (`annotate_markers`) for in-notebook workflows.
 - Bridge to Seurat via the R package (`gptcellannotator`) which shells out to the CLI.

 ## Quick start